Updated November 23, 2023

 Open-end mutual funds are willing to buy back (Redeem) their shares from investors based on the net asset value (NAV) computed on the day of redemption based on the market price of the securities in the portfolio.
-Open-end mutual funds shares are sold every business day to investors valued based on the net asset value.
+Open-end mutual funds shares are sold daily to investors’ value depending on the net asset value.

 B) Unit Investment Trusts (UIT)

-Unit investment trusts are issued at the time when the trust is created, and it is issued for a specific period to the investors.
-It also gives the option to the investors to redeem the shares at any time else investors can redeem the shares upon termination of the trust.
-Any portfolio manager does not manage this fund as the securities in the portfolio and the time of holding is pre-determined at the time of the trust creation.
+The trust issues unit investment trusts at the time of creation and issues them to investors for a specific period.
+It also gives the option to the investors to redeem the shares at any time.
+Investors can redeem the shares upon termination of the trust.
+Any portfolio manager does not manage this fund as the securities in the portfolio and the holding time are pre-determined at the time of the trust creation.

 C) Closed-End Funds

 Closed-end funds are issued to investors only once at the time of the creation of funds through an Initial public offering (IPO) and then listed on the stock exchange.
 An Investor can exit the fund only by selling the shares in the market, and they cannot sell them back to the mutual fund.
 The IPO through which the fund shares are issued can list the shares either at a premium (i.e.) more than the NAV or at a discount (i.e.) less than NAV.

 Exchange-traded funds (ETF) combine both open-end and closed-end funds.
 They have a structure similar to open-end funds but trade on the stock exchange.
 The arbitrage mechanism keeps the trading price of ETF close to the net asset value.